 Doing the Right Thing

 Whitman has taken a strong stand on important issues such as the environment, illegal immigration, same-sex marriage, abortion, and marijuana.
 Most people believe that it’s only a matter of time before Whitman makes a bid for senior positions in politics.
 Her corporate track record and her sharp intelligence make her a worthy opponent to anybody competing against her.
-If Clinton becomes the president of the United States, it will open the floodgates for women in American politics, and it looks like Whitman is at the head of the line.
+Now that she has stepped down from her CEO position, many wonder if she may make another run for a political office like she did in the 2010 California race for Governor.
+Whitman has denied that she is preparing to run for any political office but has also stated she will continue to contribute to the political causes that are important to her.